ARCHER2-HPC/archer2-docs/docs/user-guide/hardware.md

 With eight 3,200-GHz memory channels, an 8-byte read or write operation taking place per cycle per channel results in a maximum total memory bandwidth of 204.8 GB/s per socket.

 Each memory channel can be connected with up to two Double Data Rate (DDR) fourth-generation Dual In-line Memory Modules (DIMMs).
-On ARCHER2 standard memory nodes, each channel is connected to a single 16-GB DDR4 registered DIMM (RDIMM) with error correcting code (ECC) support leading to 128 GB per socket and 256 GB per node.
-For the high memory nodes, each channel is connected to a single 32-GB DDR4 registered DIMM (RDIMM) with error correcting code (ECC) support leading to 256 GB per socket and 512 GB per node.
+On ARCHER2 standard memory nodes, each channel is connected to a single 16 GB DDR4 registered DIMM (RDIMM) with error correcting code (ECC) support leading to 128 GB per socket and 256 GB per node.
+For the high memory nodes, each channel is connected to a single 32 GB DDR4 registered DIMM (RDIMM) with error correcting code (ECC) support leading to 256 GB per socket and 512 GB per node.

 <!-- Need to confirm how this configured on ARCHER2